kirpnlbr/kirpnlbr/README.md

 • Trying the different cafe lattes of the coffee shops of Metro Manila.
 • Reading short stories, text books, sci-fi or translated literature.
 • Grinding in Elden Ring, or playing video games in general.
-• Working on side projects that're on the creative side.
-• Going out with my friends or family.
 ````

 ## Recently Played